 The most frustrating times are when we don't know what might have raised our blood glucose levels.
 Could it be stress, lack of sleep, a new vitamin, a different food item, a drop of blood too small on the test strip, a less-effective insulin vial?
 Any and all of these things, plus more, as discussed here.

 Chalk it up as another learning experience and keep going.
+No stress, no negative self-talk, no anger, bitterness or hatred.
+It's done.
+Learn from it and move on.

 Please join me in making a promise to ourselves: